pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ```

-Below specifies the Javascript as text, and calls upon the above function to create the <code>.js</code> file.
+The below specifies the Javascript as text, and calls upon the above function to create the <code>.js</code> file.

 ```python